JackSzwergold/Writing/memories/Fire in the Wood Shop.md

 He stood up, still laughing and walked away as I continued to scrub the door.

-***

 The next day I got to school early and hung outside with some friends.
 One of them, Alex casually said he had seen the smoke and fire in the wood shop when it happened.

 I turned to him and asked, “So why didn’t you pull the fire alarm?”
 His response was, “I didn’t want to get in trouble.”

-***

-*Fire in the Wood Shop (c) Copyright by Jack Szwergold; written on September 17, 2019.
-This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*